-City enjoys easy European night with 3-0 win at Marseille
+Man City enjoys easy European night with 3-0 win v Marseille

 Another panicky moment nearly offered City a second goal, but left back Oleksandr Zinchenko’s low strike from the edge of the penalty area shaved the post.

-The second goal came in the 76th when Phil Foden sprinted down the left and his back-post cross was headed down by Sterling.
+City’s second came in the 76th when Phil Foden sprinted down the left and his back-post cross was headed down by Sterling.
 The loose ball landed near the penalty spot and Gundogan assuredly clipped it past goalkeeper Steve Mandanda.

+“When they played with five at the back we had to make the pitch high and wide,” Guardiola said.
+“Raheem was exceptional and Phil as well.”

 Five minutes later, City attacked down the right and De Bruyne offered Sterling a tap-in.

+“It was a tough match to play and we paid for our mistakes,” Marseille coach Andre Villas-Boas said.

-Marseille coach Andre Villas-Boas deployed winger Florian Thauvin as a makeshift striker and surprisingly left playmaker Dimitri Payet on the bench.
+Perhaps one of those mistakes was deploying Thauvin as a makeshift striker and surprisingly leaving playmaker Dimitri Payet on the bench.
 The home side offered nothing during the first half, except for when City goalkeeper Ederson made a simple stop from Nemanja Radonjic’s tame shot late on.

-Ederson patted away a speculative drive from Thauvin early into the second half as Marseille improved slightly on a largely comfortable night for Pep Guardiola’s City.
+Ederson patted away a speculative drive from Thauvin early into the second half as Marseille improved slightly on a largely comfortable night for City.

 There were no fans inside the 67,000-capacity Stade Velodrome because of coronavirus restrictions, but some Marseille fans lined the streets outside and lit flares when the home team’s bus arrived.